Taking multiple loans: How many personal loans can you have at once?

 If you don’t repay your loan on time, you can end up chalking up hefty fees and interests.

-Furthermore, money lenders can also impose a fee that totals up to $60 per month for each month of late repayment.
+Furthermore, money lenders can also impose a late fee that totals up to $60 per month for each month of late repayment.
 These fees and interests will inevitably add up, and you might end up sinking into even greater debt.

 2. It might affect your credit history